vanheaven-ui/js-restaurant-page/README.md

 ## About <a name = "about"></a>
 This project was a task by Microverse Inc. to build a Javascript restaurant page with a toggleable navigation tabs.
-All the page contents were created using javascript DOM manipulation methods and ES6 features were used for this project.
+All the page contents were created using javascript DOM manipulation methods and ES6 features.

 ## App Deployment
 The built app is published through Github pages <br />

-### You can see live version [here]()
+### You can see live version [here](#)

 ## 🔧 Built with<a name = "with"></a>